 Washington and Lee University (W&L) in Lexington, Virginia leases a 444 kilowatt solar photovoltaic energy system at two locations on campus.
 The School of Law’s Lewis Hall hosts 1,016 SunPower solar PV panels with a capacity of 325 kW.
 A custom-designed steel solar canopy constructed over the university’s parking deck supports 540 Sanyo solar PV panels rated at 119 kW.
 Altogether, both solar arrays hold 1,556 solar panels, all made in the United States.

 The project started operations in December of 2011 as the largest solar energy system in the Commonwealth of Virginia.
 Solar power at W&L represents a natural outgrowth of the University’s commitment to environmental sustainability and leadership on energy issues.

-Secure Futures owns and operates the W&L solar energy system through its subsidiary, Lexington Solar, LC.
+Secure Futures owns and operates the W&L solar energy system through its subsidiary, Lexington Solar LLC.
 W&L entered into a 20-year lease agreement with Lexington Solar.
-To learn more, read Washington and Lee’s news release of January 2012.

 The parking deck canopy was built in the summer of 2011 and the solar photovoltaic panels were installed on both Lewis Hall and over the parking deck during Fall 2011.

 Solar panels nearly cover the entire roof of Lewis Hall.
 The rooftop panels are not visible from ground level but you can see them from other buildings on campus.
 The photovoltaic panels installed at the university’s parking deck are more visible.
 You can see the canopy with its panels up close from the top level of the parking deck itself.
 Or, if you’d like to get a great view of the solar array from above, take the walkway up towards Doremus Hall.